The history of the lighthouse

 Lost in the middle of the sand dunes and recognisable thanks to its original square shape and its black colour visible from the sea, the Espiguette lighthouse has been lighting up our coastline and guiding sailors for over 150 years.
 Let's discover together the history of a unique place with an exceptional natural heritage.

-The lighthouse commission of 17 April 1860 prescribed the construction of a lighthouse at the tip of Espiguette to replace the old lighthouse at the entrance to Grau du Roi, which had been rendered ineffective by the silting up of the gulf.
-It was the contractor Charles Dupuy who obtained the construction of the lighthouse by tender and the engineer Charles Lenthéric who drew up the project in 1861, approved in 1865.
+On 17 April 1860, the lighthouse commission ordered the construction of a lighthouse at the tip of Espiguette to replace the old lighthouse at the entrance to Grau du Roi, which had been rendered ineffective by the silting up of the gulf.
+The contractor Charles Dupuy was awarded the contract to build the lighthouse, and the engineer Charles Lenthéric drew up the plans in 1861, which were approved in 1865.

-The building of the Espiguette lighthouse marked the beginning of the development of the Gard coastline.
+The construction of the Espiguette lighthouse marked the beginning of the development of the Gard coastline.

 tourisme phare espiguette